 Name: Bill de Blasio

-> What he does now: De Blasio has been New York City's mayor since January 2014, stepping into the role after Mayor Michael Bloomberg.
-Ahead of his announcement, De Blasio traveled to Iowa and New Hampshire, prompting rumors that he'd be jumping into the race.
+What he does now: De Blasio has been New York City's mayor since January 2014, stepping into the role after Michael Bloomberg.

-> What you may not know about him:
+What you may not know about him:

 De Blasio, a graduate of NYU and Columbia University, was elected New York City mayor twice in landslide victories.